Documentation Index

 The main section of this page is your General Settings area.
 Here, you can set up the following options:

-Override Jobs Allocations
+Override PPM Job Allocations

 Consider Skills & Trade Matching